Jean-Mandé Sigogne: Life

-He worked with the Acadians and Mi'kmaw for over 45 years, as pastor, as builder of churches and schools, and as a defender of their civil rights.
+He worked with the Acadians and Mi'kmaw for over 45 years as a pastor, as a builder of churches and schools, and as a defender of their civil rights.
 The two great parishes (St. Mary and St. Anne) were composed of scattered small villages linked only by crude paths through the forest, which were often impassable, particularly in winter.
 The villagers had large families and nearly all their efforts were expended in providing the necessities of life; moments of leisure were infrequent and centred on religious festivals, weddings, and funerals.
 Their trade and barter with the Caribbean resulted in a continuous influx of alcoholic drink.
 Sigogne struggled to promote Christian principles among this scattered population, but his efforts were not in vain and were much appreciated by his parishioners.

 In 1813 he wrote to the government on behalf of a Mi'kmaq named Pierre Bernard, requesting for him a piece of land.
 The reply from the Secretary of the Council was very encouraging.
-A few years later, in 1818, he again wrote a successful letter of recommendation supporting Andrew James Meuse as chief of the local Mi'kmaq tribe.
+In 1818, he again wrote a successful letter of recommendation supporting Andrew James Meuse as chief of the local Mi'kmaq tribe.
 He noted in a letter to his bishop in 1815, the desperate state which prevailed among the local Mi'kmaq, describing them "like sheep without a shepherd" and noting, with regret, the advantage which other people often took of them.

-Sigogne continued his work as parish priest at St Mary's Bay until his death on 9 November 1844 in the sacristy of his church at Pointe-de-l'Église, Nova Scotia.
+Sigogne continued his work as parish priest at St. Mary's Bay until his death on 9 November 1844 in the sacristy of his church at Pointe-de-l'Église, Nova Scotia.
 He was 81 years old.
 A monument in his honour was erected at Clare.